 Business, Media, and International Studies courses (course codes beginning with BUSS, JMCO, and DISS) at Korea University are extremely competitive and space is often limited.
 KU has a very strong business program and the courses often fill up very quickly during registration.
 If you are expecting to take business courses at KU, make sure to have a few options that you can choose from, and alternative courses in case you are placed on a waiting list or denied entry due to class size.

 Courses that are not available

 Korean Language Classes

-Level 1 is designed to give students basic knowledge on simple everyday Korean, listening and correct pronunciation practice, Korean alphabet and fundamental sentence structure.
+Level 1 is designed to give students basic knowledge on simple everyday Korean, listening and correct pronunciation practice, the Korean alphabet and fundamental sentence structure.

 Level 2 is designed to provide students with more everyday expressions in Korean, listening and correct pronunciation practice, reviewing and building upon basic grammar, and beginner composition.